sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 -   false - No traffic to fs.microsoft.com and only locally-installed fonts are available.
 -   true (default) - There may be network traffic to fs.microsoft.com and downloadable fonts are available to apps that support them.

-<p style="margin-left: 20px">If the policy is not configured, the component already falls back to checking a separate registry value.
-A manifest sets this registry value to false in server editions.
-On all other editions the value is not set and the default behavior is true.
+<p style="margin-left: 20px">This MDM setting corresponds to the EnableFontProviders Group Policy setting.
+If both the Group Policy and the MDM settings are configured, the group policy setting takes precedence.
+If neither is configured, the behavior depends on a DisableFontProviders registry value.
+In server editions, this registry value is set to 1 by default, so the default behavior is false (disabled).
+In all other editions, the registry value is not set by default, so the default behavior is true (enabled).

+<p style="margin-left: 20px">This setting is used by lower-level components for text display and fond handling and has not direct effect on web browsers, which may download web fonts used in web content.

+> [!Note]
+> Reboot is required after setting the policy; alternatively you can stop and restart the FontCache service.

 <p style="margin-left: 20px">To verify if System/AllowFontProviders is set to true: